21 Back Exercises at Home for Bigger & Stronger Back

 • Keep movement always under control, without letting gravity take you down faster.

-The wide grip pull-up increases the strength, thickness, and width of your back, specifically your lats.
-The lats are what influences back width and form the “V” in the upper back.
+The pull-up increases your back’s strength, thickness, and width, specifically your lats.
+The lats are what influence back width and form the “V” in the upper back.

 How To Do